Leo Sayer: Restless Years and Selfie (2015–present)

+Covers

+Sayer's songs have been sung by other notable artists, including Cliff Richard, Roger Daltrey, and Three Dog Night.

 Personal life

-Sayer and his wife Janice married in 1973 and divorced in 1985.
+Sayer and his first wife, Janice, married in 1973 and divorced in 1985.
 He then had a relationship with Donatella Piccinetti and they moved to Australia.
-They separated briefly in 2007, reunited, and then married on 15 April 2023.
+They separated briefly in 2007, then reunited and married on 15 April 2023.
 Sayer lives in the Southern Highlands of New South Wales.

 In January 2009, Sayer became an Australian citizen at an Australia Day citizenship ceremony in Canberra.
 In 2020, he became an ambassador for the Canberra Hospital Foundation.

 Health problems

-He has injuries to his legs and ankles, which were caused by a fall off a stage in 1977.
+Sayer has injuries to his legs and ankles, which were caused by a fall off a stage in 1977.

 Sayer's family has a history of cancer; both of his parents died of cancer as did other family members on both sides of the family.
 On his 65th birthday, after experiencing intestinal problems, Sayer had a colonoscopy showing that he had intestinal ulcers and a tumour.
 He underwent successful surgery and found the tumour was benign.